Frequently asked

 The application process differs from opportunity to opportunity.
 As a bare minimum, an expression of interest is required where we will ask you for an indication of why you are a good candidate for the opportunity in question.

-For larger opportunities, such as an Offshore Hui or event, a one-page cover letter along with CV may be required.
+For larger opportunities, such as an offshore hui or event, a one-page cover letter along with CV may be required.
 These will differ from opportunity to opportunity so make sure to read the application instructions carefully.

 How are participants selected?